SonarSource/sonarqube/README.md

 Continuous Inspection
 ---------------------
 SonarQube provides the capability to not only show health of an application but also to highlight issues newly introduced.
-With a Quality Gate in place, you can [fix the leak](https://blog.sonarsource.com/water-leak-changes-the-game-for-technical-debt-management) and therefore improve code quality systematically.
+With a Quality Gate in place, you can [Clean As You Code](https://blog.sonarsource.com/clean-as-you-code) and therefore improve code quality systematically.

 Links
 -----